getgrav/grav-learn/pages/2/07.api/03.endpoints/01.pages/_10.translate-page/api-endpoint.md

 api:
     method: POST
     path: '/pages/{route}/translate'
     description: 'Create a new translation of a page in the specified language.
 Writes a new `{template}.{lang}.md` file alongside the existing page.
+The result is validated against the page blueprint.
 Fires `onApiBeforePageTranslate` (mutable), `onAdminSave`/`onAdminAfterSave`, and `onApiPageTranslated`.
-Returns 201 with the translated page.'
+Returns 201 with the page in the new language; the `Location` header has no `lang` query, so add `?lang=<code>` to fetch the translation.
+Requires multi-language to be enabled and `api.pages.write`, subject to the page''s own `update` rule.
+Enabling `process.twig` in `header` also needs the Twig-in-content permission.'
     parameters:
         - name: route
           type: string